Cisco ACI

 Compared to other protocols operating higher up in the stack, they are designed to be more optimized to react to changes in the topology.
 However, STP is not an optimized control plane protocol, significantly hindering the traditional data center.
 You could relate this to how VLANs have transitioned to become a security feature.
 However, their purpose was originally for performance reasons.

-The Layer 3 boundary gets pushed further to the network’s edge to overcome these challenges to build stable data center networks.
+To overcome these challenges and build stable data center networks, the Layer 3 boundary is pushed further to the network’s edge.
 Layer 3 networks can use the advances in routing protocols to handle failures and link redundancy much more efficiently.

 It is a lot more efficient than Spanning Tree Protocol, which should never have been there in the first place.
 Then we had routing at the access.
 With this design, we can eliminate the Spanning Tree Protocol to the core and then run Equal Cost MultiPath (ECMP) from the access to the core.